-- \ Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems and wildlife. - \ Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm runoff, water discharges, oil and gas production, mining, or farming. - \ Pesticides and herbicides, which may come from a variety of sources such as agriculture, storm water runoff, and resi - \ Organic chemical contaminants, including synthetic and volatile organics, which are byproducts of industrial processe can also come from gas stations, urban storm water runoff and septic systems. - \ Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activ
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organics, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants water systems.
-FDA regulations establish limits for contaminants in bottled water, which must provide the same protection
+In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contamina contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and pote obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline at 1-800-426-4791.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline at 1-800-426-4791.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-collaboration as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with I system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection k other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking water from their health care providers.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.